raystubbs/edn.lua/README.md

 paths unknown.
 Be ready to contribute fixes if you use this.

 ## Usage
-Drop the `edn.lua` file into your project.
+Drop the `lua/edn.lua` file into your project.
 ```lua
 edn = require 'edn'
 edn.decode '{:foo 1 :bar 2 :baz "meh"}' --> {foo = 1, bar = 2, baz = "meh"}